felixblaschke/simple_animations/README.md

 How often the `builder` function is called depends on the animation duration and the frame rate of the device.

+#### Limit the frame rate

+All Animation Builder widgets accept an optional `fps` parameter.
+This limits how often the widget rebuilds while the animation is running.
+It can be useful for expensive custom animations where you do not need to rebuild at the device's full frame rate.

 ### PlayAnimationBuilder

 The PlayAnimationBuilder is a widget that plays an animation once.